The 5 Best Classic Number 10s in Football Right Now

 This has allowed the Germany international to smash the record for assists.
 Still, in many ways, Muller is underrated.
 While some may believe that the Bavarian merely spends his time looking for pockets of space, this is not true.
 Muller has an xG of 1.8 and an xA of 1.1 according to Fbref.com.
 Muller helps create 4.39 chances per game.
 And, he makes 4.94 progressive carries per game.
 This all paints the picture of Thomas Muller as a classic number 10, the player on which Bayern Munchen often relies for their creative spark.

-3 Dani Olmo (RB Leipzig)
+3 Dani Olmo (FC Barcelona)

 Our third Bundesliga player on our list, Dani Olmo was brought up in the tradition of the almighty Spanish midfielders.
 His role for RB Leipzig is different from the one he plays for Spain.
 While, Lionel Messi, also, long wore the number 10 jersey, Olmo, who plays under number 25 in Germany, is closer to the classic meaning behind the symbol.